 China-US relations look set to worsen, and the endgame will probably be a lose-lose situation for both sides, said Harvard University political science professor Graham Allison recently.
 Allison’s 2017 book Destined for War: Can American and China Escape Thucydides's Trap? is a regular feature on the New York Times bestseller list.

-As a former assistant defense secretary and having been advisor to numerous defense secretaries, Allison clearly knows the thought process and modus operandi of the US military.
-He is worried over a possible Thucydides's trap — the likely conflict that ensues when an emerging power challenges the existing dominant power — between China and the US as he does not really understand China.
+As a former assistant defence secretary and having been adviser to numerous defence secretaries, Allison clearly knows the thought process and modus operandi of the US military.
+He is worried over a possible Thucydides trap — the likely conflict that ensues when an emerging power challenges the existing dominant power — between China and the US as he does not really understand China.
 Judging from close to a century of developments between China and the US, I believe that the possibility of a direct military war between both powers is low.

 This was not because China was weak then and thought it better to bide its time.
 It was because through wisdom accumulated over centuries, they knew that war-seeking behaviour would be defeated, and that tyranny would not find supporters nor last.